-HALT Mode
+Halt Mode

 The device is a fully static device.
 The device enters the HALT mode by writing a one to the G7 bit of the G data register.
 Once in the HALT mode, the internal circuitry does not receive any clock signal and is therefore frozen in the exact state it was in when halted.
-In this mode, the chip will only draw leakage current (output current and DC current due to the Brown Out circuit if Brown Out is enabled).
+In this mode the chip will only draw leakage current.

-The device supports four different methods of exiting the HALT mode.
+The device supports three different methods of exiting the HALT mode.
 The first method is with a low to high transition on the CKO (G7) pin.
 This method precludes the use of the crystal clock configuration (since CKO is a dedicated output).
 It may be used either with an RC clock configuration or an external clock configuration.
 The second method of exiting the HALT mode is with the multi-Input Wakeup feature on the L port.
 The third method of exiting the HALT mode is by pulling the RESET input low.
-The fourth method is with the operating voltage going below Brown Out voltage (if Brown Out is enabled by mask option).

-If the two pin crystal/resonator oscillator is being used and Multi-Input Wakeup or Brown Out causes the device to exit the HALT mode, the WAKEUP signal does not allow the chip to start running immediately since crystal oscillators have a delayed start up time to reach full amplitude and freugency stability.
+If the two pin crystal/resonator oscillator is being used and Multi-Input Wakeup causes the device to exit the HALT mode, the WAKEUP signal does not allow the chip to start running immediately since crystal oscillators have a delayed start up time to reach full amplitude and freuqency stability.
 The WATCHDOG timer (consisting of an 8-bit prescaler followed by an 8-bit counter) is used to generate a fixed delay of 256tc to ensure that the oscillator has indeed stabilized before allowing instruction execution.
 In this case, upon detecting a valid WAKEUP signal only the oscillator circuitry is enabled.
 The WATCHDOG Counter and Prescaler are each loaded with a value of FF Hex.
-The WATCHDOG prescaler is clocked with the t_c instruction cycle.
-(The t_c clock is derived by dividing the oscillator clock down by a factor of 10).
+The WATCHDOG prescaler is clocked with the tc instruction cycle.
+(The tc clock is derived by dividing the oscillator clock down by a factor of 10).

 The Schmitt trigger following the CKI inverter on the chip ensures that the WATCHDOG timer is clocked only when the oscillator has a sufficiently large amplitude to meet the Schmitt trigger specs.
 This Schmitt trigger is not part of the oscillator closed loop.
 The start-up timeout from the WATCH-DOG timer enables the clock signals to be routed to the rest of the chip.
 The delay is not activated when the device comes out of HALT mode through RESET pin.
-Also, if the clock option is either RC or External clock, the delay is not used, but the WATCHDOG Prescaler/Counter contents are changed.
+Also, if the clock option is either RC or External clock, the delay is not used, but the WATCHDOG Prescaler/-Counter contents are changed.
 The Development System will not emulate the 256tc delay.

-The RESET pin or Brown Out will cause the device to reset and start executing from address X'0000.
+The RESET pin will cause the device to reset and start executing from address X'0000.
 A low to high transition on the G7 pin (if single pin oscillator is used) or Multi-Input Wakeup will cause the device to start executing from the address following the HALT instruction.

 When RESET pin is used to exit the device from the HALT mode and the two pin crystal/resonator (CKI/CKO) clock option is selected, the contents of the Accumulator and the Timer T1 are undetermined following the reset.
 All other information except the WATCHDOG Prescaler/Counter contents is retained until continuing.
-If the device comes out of the HALT mode through Brown Out reset, the contents of data registers and RAM are unknown following the reset.
 All information except the WATCHDOG Prescaler/Counter contents is retained if the device exits the HALT mode through G7 pin or Multi-Input Wakeup.